 When one of your customers uses LABform to apply for an account with your business we will capture their sentiment at the end of the application process.

-We use this to improve our seamless digital customer acquisition process and to collate valuable insights from real users that we can aggregate and provide back to you via dashboards, success metrics and regular account reviews.
+As LABform digitises your onboarding process, NPS is a valuable feedback tool to highlight areas to improve your customer acquisition process and to collate valuable insights from real users.
+We can aggregate these insights and provide back to you via dashboards, success metrics and regular account reviews.